ashutoshaneja-paxcel/Record-Maintenance-System/README.md

 2. Output dat file is - OutputEmployee.dat
 3. Duplicate dat file is - DuplicateEmployee.dat

+-> file 1 is provided by the user.
--> 2 and 3 files are created under \RecordMaintenanceSystem\. .
+-> files 2 and 3 are created dynamically after execution